Michael Jackson’s Famous Glove And Velvet Jacket Are Up For Grabs

 Yahoo News reports that Michael Jackson‘s famous single right-hand leather glove and custom velvet jacket are up for grabs at the upcoming Icons & Idols: Rock ‘N’ Roll event hosted by Julian’s Auctions.
 The event is taking place at the Hard Rock Cafe in New York, as well as online, on October 25 and October 26.

 The auction of Jackson’s popular items comes following the release of HBO’s Leaving Neverland, which has tainted his legacy.
 During director Dan Reed’s controversial documentary, Wade Robson and James Safechuck accuse Jackson of sexually abusing them as children.
-Although Jackson’s supporters continue to defend his legacy in the wake of the allegations, others suggest it confirms the King of Pops’ alleged affinity for young boys.
+Although Jackson’s supporters continue to defend his legacy in the wake of the allegations, others suggest it confirms the King of Pop’s alleged affinity for young boys.

 In an interview with Metro, Jackson’s former bodyguard, Matt Fiddes, said that the rumors of the late pop star’s pedophilia were untrue.